apache/nuttx/configs/sama5d4-ek/README.txt

 Development Environment
 =======================

-  Several possible development environments may be use:
+  Several possible development environments may be used:

   - Linux or OSX native
   - Cygwin unders Windows